 To practise as a sonographer in Australia or New Zealand, you must complete an accredited course of study which includes a comprehensive clinical training program of around 2200 hours, equivalent to three days per week over two years.

-Once a sonographer is ASAR accredited, to maintain on the register, they must pay their annual fee and complete at least 60 hours of Continuing Professional Development every three years.
+Once a sonographer is accredited, to remain on the Register of Accredited Medical Sonographers they must pay an annual registration fee and complete at least 60 hours of Continuing Professional Development (CPD) every three years.

-Issued for up to 12-months, sonographers must renew their APC with the MRTB annually in February and March, for the following year period.
+Issued for up to 12-months, sonographers must renew their APC with the MRTB annually in February and March, for the following year.